ACS Positions on Policy Issues

 Summary of ACS Public Policy Priorities

 Investments in science and engineering have produced more than half of U.S. economic growth since WWII.
 Strong support for chemistry and other R&D is central to our nation’s global competitiveness, productivity, defense, public health, energy security, and environmental progress.
-Although the engines of innovation are largely in private hands, the federal government provides nearly 60 percent of all support for basic research.
+Although the engines of innovation are largely in private hands, the federal government provides a significant majority of all support for basic research.
 This investment fosters new knowledge, industrial innovation, and the training of future scientists and engineers.
-Government also plays a key role in fostering a healthy climate for innovation through tax policy, international standards, intellectual property, and other incentives..
+Government also plays a key role in fostering a healthy climate for innovation through tax policy, international standards, intellectual property, and other incentives.
 ACS supports efforts to

 - Promote sustained federal investments in R&D, science infrastructure, and industrial innovation to enhance U.S. global competitiveness.

-- Foster U.S. tax and trade policies that improve the competitiveness of U.S. entrepreneurs and companies.
+- Foster U.S. tax, trade, economic, and regulatory policies that improve the competitiveness of U.S. entrepreneurs and companies.

 America needs scientific and engineering professionals.
 To equip today’s students with the skills to fill the technical jobs of tomorrow, we must improve science and mathematics education at the K-12, community college, undergraduate, and graduate levels.
 We also need to encourage talented people to enter science and engineering fields.
 Workforce policies must respond to the challenges and opportunities posed by an aging demographic, a more diverse workforce, and major shifts in employment practices.
 ACS supports efforts to